anilsigdel-cq/12317923-COIT20261-2026T1/week04.md

 ![Github Screenshot Demo](./Images/table-summarises-router.png)

 ### 6. Output of traceroute commands before and after the link is disconnected (by stopping the NETem node)
--This is the screenshot before link breaks:
+- This is the screenshot before link breaks:

 ![Github Screenshot Demo](./Images/traceroute-before-linkbreak.png)

 - This is the screenshot after the link breaks:

 ![Github Screenshot Demo](./Images/traceroute-after-breaklinks.png)f